 What is the difference between TFOT and RTfot?

-The TFOT involves heating asphalt binder samples in an oven for a prolonged period, while the RTFO is a more advanced test which offers an improved version of simulated aging.
+The TFOT heats asphalt binder samples in an oven for a prolonged period, while the RTFO offers a more advanced simulation of aging.

 What does Rtfo stand for?

-Rtfo stands for Renewable transport fuels obligation, an obligation which requires fuel suppliers to include a certain percentage of biofuels in their sales.
+Rtfo means Renewable Transport Fuels Obligation.
+It requires fuel suppliers to mix a specific percentage of biofuels into their sales.

-RTFO testing measures the mass change of the asphalt binder sample, which indicates the gain weight loss of volatiles and is expressed as a percentage of the initial mass.
+RTFO testing evaluates the mass change in an asphalt binder sample.
+It shows the weight loss of volatiles as a percentage of the initial mass.